MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/kx-kdb-insights-enterprise.md

 ---
 title: KX kdb Insights Enterprise Power Query Connector
-description: Provides basic information, prerequisites, and instructions on how to connect to ClickHouse
+description: Provides basic information, prerequisites, and instructions on how to connect to kdb Insights Enterprise
 author: lnorris
 ---